IaVashik/PCapture-LIB/documentation.md

 | GetNamePostfix | string pcapEntities::GetNamePostfix() | Returns name postfix of the entity |
 | CreateAABB | Vector pcapEntities::CreateAABB(int stat) | Returns AABB face of the entity |
 | getBBoxPoints | Array<Vector> pcapEntities::getBBoxPoints() | Returns AABB vertices of the entity |

-Here is the markdown documentation for PCapture-math.nut split into 3 tables:

 ## 3. [`PCapture-Math`](PCapture-math.nut)